Pennsylvania Rental Laws – an Overview of Landlord-Tenant Rights in Pittsburgh

 notifying pennsylvania landlord tenant act and renting law

-As a landlord you are responsible for:
+As a landlord, you are responsible for the following in Pennsylvania:

 • Maintaining habitable standards within the rental property.
 This means providing a space for tenants that’s safe, healthy, and free from things that could cause serious harm.